A female young adult in a green sweater and white shirt sitting outside on the grass. She is using somatic exercises to improve her mental health.

 Sensorimotor psychotherapy integrates talk therapy, mindfulness, and movements to help people heal from trauma and other harmful attachment patterns formed in early childhood.
 With sensorimotor psychotherapy, people will learn how posture, breathing, and muscle tension are connected to their thoughts, feelings, and emotions.
 For example, muscle tension or shallow breathing can be examples of our bodies telling us that we’re stressed or triggered.

-Explore somatic exercise with Charlie Health
+Explore somatics with Charlie Health

 Charlie Health shield logo